Table of Contents

 Our bankruptcy attorney office has been in the AV from back before the real estate bubble burst.
 Our first office was over by the car dealerships, before the new hospital was built.
 Since then, we’ve moved to be more conveniently located, right off the Antelope Valley freeway.
 In fact, we’re right off the 14, near 5 Street West, way before you get to the hospital, before there even was a hospital.

 We were able to help many people in the AV when the bubble did burst.
-Home were underwater, no equity, and people were wondering if they should keep paying their mortgages.
+Homes were underwater, had no equity, and people were wondering if they should keep paying their mortgages.
 We were happy that we got to remove many second mortgages with a “lien strip” Chapter 13 bankruptcy.
 In fact, our Chapter 13 success rate is 20 times the average for our district.

 Fortunately, much of Antelope Valley’s home values have recovered now.
 We’re still here, though.
 People don’t need help to stop foreclosure in the AV so much now (surprisingly, the coronavirus pandemic actually increased property values in Acton and elsewhere).
 Lately, it’s more helping people who’ve lost a job, are being sued, or just can’t afford to drive down below anymore on the 14 because of time not spent with family.